 Visitor Pay Lots

 Short-term parking is available in visitor lots located throughout campus.
 Some visitor lots are token lots; a token is required to exit the lot.
 Be sure to obtain a token from the department you are visiting when using a token lot.
 When parking in a pay lot, note the restrictions posted at the lot entrance.
 When exiting the lot, a booth attendant will accept cash payment for the time parked.

 Credit/debit card payments are not accepted.

 Parking meters provide the most traditional, short term, close-in parking at MSU.
 Generally, meter timing is set to provide rapid turnover so that as many visitors as possible may use that space during the course of a business day.
-The rates in duration of each meter is posted on that meter.
+The rates in duration of each meter are posted on that meter.
 Times and schedules vary; please check the meter before you walk away.
 There are over 650 meters on campus, many located in residence hall loops.
-If you "feed" the meter and it malfunctions, do NOT park there, you may receive a parking violation.
+If you pay the meter and it malfunctions, do NOT park there, you may receive a parking violation.
 Malfunctioning meters are NO PARKING ZONES.

 Special Event Parking